smabdullah2002/iut-robo-fest/frontend/README.md

 - **Live Device Status Panel** — `RoomPanel.jsx`, one card per room, all 18
   devices, live on/off state, no page refresh (interval-driven state).
 - **Live Power Consumption Meter** — `PowerMeter.jsx`: total wattage + per-room
   breakdown, animated bars and count-up numbers.
+The daily kWh display follows the backend usage endpoint in live mode.
 - **Active Alerts Panel** — `AlertsPanel.jsx` + `utils/alerts.js`: flags devices
   left on after office hours, and rooms where every device has been continuously on beyond the configured threshold.
 Each alert is timestamped.